thoughtworks/maeve-csms/adr/ADR-001-TechChoiceForCsms.md

 ## Decision

 We will use Go (golang) for development of this component.
-The main reason being that the PoC was started in Go due to historical /circumstancial reasons.
+The main reason being that the PoC was started in Go due to historical / circumstantial reasons.

 ## Consequences

 *Advantages*:

-* Base code already developped in Go
+* Base code already developed in Go
 * Go scores high in performance and memory footprint
 * Easy for local development; no need for complex build scripts; new developers can get started very quickly.